-Hydrographic sampling effort and near-bottom water temperatures and salinities from the 1970-96 Canadian research vessel summer groundfish, stratified random, bottom-trawl surveys are summarised.
+Hydrographic sampling effort and near-bottom water temperatures and salinities from the 1970-97 Canadian research vessel summer groundfish, stratified random, bottom-trawl surveys are summarised.
 The surveys cover NAFO divisions 4VWX.
-In 1996, samples within several strata were restricted to narrower depth ranges than in the past and, in three strata, samples were taken 2-3 weeks later than in the past.
-The temperatures and salinities sampled in 1996 continued to be below normal, but not at historical lows.
+In 1997, samples in two strata were taken 2 weeks later than in the past.
+The temperatures and salinities sampled in 1997 were found to be near or above normal and those in 1996, but not at historical highs.
+The most recent minima in near-bottom temperatures and salinities occurred in the late 1980's and early 1990's.
 The largest deviations continue to be on the eastern Scotian Shelf.